-As of 30 September 2017 and 31 December 2016 deferred income tax asset and liability were accounted for by applying 15 percent rate.
-All changes in deferred tax are reported in the statement of Profit (loss) and other comprehensive income.
+As of 31 December 2017 and as of 31 December 2016 deferred income tax asset and liability were accounted for by applying 15 percent rate.
+All changes in deferred tax are reported in the Group's and the Company's the statement of Profit (loss) and other comprehensive income.